clawpack/clawpack-4.x/doc/sphinx/geohints.rst

-inaccuracies and uncertainties of geohazard modeling in any piece of software or its documentation, and there is no replacement for extensively reading the literature and finding experts to work with.
+inaccuracies and uncertainties of geohazard modeling in any piece of software or its documentation, and there is no replacement for extensively reading the literature and working with domain experts.

-It is also important to understand the various parameters in GeoClaw and if necessary experiment with different settings.
+It is also important to understand the various parameters in GeoClaw and if necessary experiment with different settings and perform sensitivity studies.
 See :ref:`setrun_geoclaw`.

 Here are a few of the things that should be considered in any GeoClaw
 simulation: